G4mble/DSBS_Collection/src/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%LOCAL PATHS%%%%%%%%%%%%%%%%%%%%%
-%%%% Please specify the following local paths %%%%%
+%%% Please specify the following absolute paths %%%
-%% in ContentCleaningRoot -> region: Local Paths %%
+%%%%%% in the contentCleaner_Config.cfg file %%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

--- contentDirectory         := the raw data to be processed by the content cleaning routine -- saveDirectory            := the output directory where the processed files are stored -- tokenFilterBase          := the base path of the directory that contains the token-filter files for player/club/trainer [see 'Folder Structure' section for more info]
+-- contentInputDirectory    := the raw data to be processed by the content cleaning routine -- contentOutputDirectory   := the output directory where the processed files are stored -- filterDirectoryBase      := the base path of the directory that contains the token-filter files for player/club/trainer/stadium [see 'Folder Structure' section for more info]
--- filterOutputDirectory    := the output directory where the processed token-filter-files are stored

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%